7dityaa/Brainwave_Matrix_Intern/README.md

 ├── data/
 │   └── sales_data.xlsx (optional sample)
 ├── README.md
-└── LICENSE
 ```

 ---

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

----

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

----

 ## 📧 Contact

-For any questions or suggestions, feel free to open an issue or contact me at [your.email@example.com](mailto:your.email@example.com).
+For any questions or suggestions, feel free to open an issue or contact me at [your.email@example.com](adityaadhikari155@gmail.com).

 ---